daemontus/glucose/README.md

 **So yes, Glucose is ready for production, with a few possible minor changes in the future.**

 ### I am not using Kotlin (yet), can I use Glucose?
 Yes, Kotlin has a great interoperability with existing Java code.
-A few specific features (f.e. simplified syntax for creating bundles) might be a little cumbersome to use, but the rest of the API is pretty much language agnostic.
+A few specific features (such as simplified syntax for creating bundles) might be a little cumbersome to use, but the rest of the API is pretty much language agnostic.

-### Can I use Android Fragments and Glucose Presenters in one activity?
+### Can I use Android Fragments and Glucose Presenters in one App/Module/Activity/Room/Conversation?
-Glucose highly values the interoperability with existing libraries.
+Glucose highly values interoperability with existing libraries.
 To this end, it provides two interop components: **FragmentPresenter** and **PresenterFragment**.
 First one allows you to safely include a specific Fragment class into the Presenter tree.
 The latter then allows you to plant a Presenter tree into a Fragment.

-However, please note that the PresenterFragment is only as good as the FragmentManager in which it resides (so for example if the fragment doesn't receive an activity result notification, the presenter won't either).
+Of course, a Presenter hosted in a Fragment will inherit some fragment-related problems (example: If the fragment doesn't receive notification about activity result, neither does the hosted Presenter), but all major functionality should work as expected.

 ### Exactly how lightweight is it?
 The core module has only ~650 methods and 110kB.
 The only major dependencies are RxJava and Kotlin Standard Library (both of which you are probably using anyway).
 Apart from these, there is only RxAndroid, SupportAnnotations and a small library for Option and Result types.
 You don't even have to use the Android Support Library.